mcasilio/worddeafness/README.md

 # worddeafness
-This is a repository of materials supporting analyses reported in a case report manuscript currently in revision, 'Situating word deafness within aphasia recovery: A case report.'
+This is a repository of materials supporting analyses reported in an accepted manuscript, 'Situating word deafness within aphasia recovery: A case report.'

 This repository is currently archived as a means of sharing the files with the public in a read-only format.
 However, it is still actively maintained.
 Any questions concerning the analyses or code can be sent to: marianne.e.casilio@vanderbilt.edu.